Blood clot in leg vein

 Pulmonary embolism (PE).
 PE is a potentially life-threatening complication associated with DVT.
-It occurs when a blood vessel in your lung becomes blocked by a blood clot (thrombus) that travels to your lung from another part of your body, usually your leg.
+It occurs when a blood clot (thrombus) in a leg or other body area breaks free and gets stuck in a blood vessel in a lung.

-It's important to get immediate medical help if you have signs and symptoms of PE.
-Sudden shortness of breath, chest pain while inhaling or coughing, rapid breathing, rapid pulse, feeling faint or fainting, and coughing up blood may occur with a PE.
+Get immediate medical help if you have symptoms of PE.
+They include sudden shortness of breath, chest pain while breathing in or coughing, rapid breathing, rapid pulse, feeling faint or fainting, and coughing up blood.

 - Postphlebitic syndrome.
-Damage to your veins from the blood clot reduces blood flow in the affected areas, causing leg pain and swelling, skin discoloration and skin sores.
+Damage to the veins from the blood clot reduces blood flow in the affected areas.
+Symptoms include leg pain, leg swelling, skin color changes and skin sores.

 - Treatment complications.
-Complications may result from blood thinners used to treat DVTs.
+Blood thinners are often used to treat DVT.
 Bleeding (hemorrhage) is a worrisome side effect of blood thinners.
-It's important to have regular blood tests while taking such medications.
+It's important to have regular blood tests while taking blood-thinning drugs.

-If you're on a plane, stand or walk occasionally.
-If you can't do that, exercise your lower legs.
-Try raising and lowering your heels while keeping your toes on the floor, then raising your toes with your heels on the floor.
+When traveling, take frequent breaks to stretch your legs.
+When on a plane, stand or walk occasionally.
+If you're traveling by car, stop every hour or so and walk around.
+If you can't walk, do lower leg exercises.
+Raise and lower your heels while keeping your toes on the floor.
+Then raise your toes while keeping your heels on the floor.

 - Don't smoke.
-Smoking increases your risk of getting DVT.
+Smoking increases the risk of DVT.

 - Manage weight.
 Obesity is a risk factor for DVT.
 Regular exercise lowers the risk of blood clots.
 As a general goal, aim for at least 30 minutes of moderate physical activity every day.
 If you want to lose weight, maintain weight loss or meet specific fitness goals, you may need to exercise more.